-I have talked to may of those businesses here on my blog.
-So, let me introduce you to Plastic Phobia that as you probably guessed, is working directly with manufacturers, offering plastic free supply chain products.
+I have talked to many of those businesses here on my blog.
+So, let me introduce you to Plastic Phobia as you probably guessed, is working directly with manufacturers, offering plastic-free supply chain products.

 Midlands Traveller: Tell me a little bit about your background in business.

 Tom Benford: I started Plastic Phobia while studying Economics at University and then dropped out of my degree a few months later as I got too busy with the business.

 MT: When did you first start to be involved in an ethical + Eco-friendly lifestyle?

 TB: It was during my first year at University.
 My flat hosted a student party and it got a bit messy.
 The following morning, I stumbled into the kitchen to find it a wreck with the floor littered with plastic straws.
 Tidying up made me realise how much we waste as a society.

 MT: How did you come up with the idea of a business like yours?